opentensor/developer-docs/docs/subnets/commit-reveal.md

 2. Instead of publishing weights openly, an encrypted hash of these consensus weights is committed to the blockchain, using an internal method called [`commit_weights`](pathname:///python-api/html/autoapi/bittensor/core/extrinsics/commit_weights/index.html).

-3. A waiting interval, specified as a number of tempos, elapses.
+3. A waiting interval, specified as a number of blocks, elapses.
 Subnet owners configure this interval with the subnet hyperparameter `commit_reveal_weights_interval`.

 4. After this interval has elapsed, the unencrypted weights are published to the blockchain.